 Our new UX Sprint feature is aimed at helping you engage in an iterative usability testing cycle that supports and builds on your design progress to measure the impact of your work and point the way forward.

-UX Sprint allows you to run new “sprints” of your usability tests, passing the same set of tasks to a new batch of testers to perform and then comparing metrics between new and old testers to show how the usability of your designs have changed since the last tests.
+UX Sprint allows you to run new “sprints” of your usability tests, passing the same set of tasks to a new batch of testers to perform and then comparing user testing metrics between new and old testers to show how the usability of your designs have changed since the last tests.

 Here, data from the Single-Ease Question measuring task usability is shown for two different sprints.
 It’s immediately apparent from this graph that Sprint 3 has improved upon Sprint 2 in most areas, particularly in Task 6.